+3.2 Discussion

+Discuss the results with existing findings….

 4. CONCLUSION

 The study evaluated the farm-level economics of cashew cultivation in the South Konkan region of Maharashtra based on data collected from growers in Ratnagiri and Sindhudurg districts.
 The analysis revealed that the average total cost of cultivation under Cost-C was ₹98,903 per hectare.
 Land rental value, labour cost and amortization charges constituted the largest share of production expenditure, indicating the importance of both land and labour inputs in cashew orchard management.

 The average productivity of cashew was estimated at 14.76 quintals per hectare, generating gross returns of ₹1,76,330 per hectare.
-The Benefit Cost ratio of 1.78 over Cost-C confirms that cashew cultivation is economically rewarding under the prevailing production conditions of the South Konkan region.
+The benefit-cost ratio of 1.78 over Cost-C confirms that cashew cultivation is economically rewarding under the prevailing production conditions of the South Konkan region.
 District-level comparisons further indicate that Sindhudurg achieved marginally higher productivity and returns, which may be attributed to relatively favourable agro-climatic conditions and improved orchard management practices.

 Overall, the findings highlight the economic potential of cashew cultivation as a sustainable horticultural enterprise in the region.
 Improving orchard management, strengthening extension support, and enhancing access to quality inputs and markets could further increase productivity and profitability, thereby contributing to higher farm incomes and the long-term development of the cashew sector in the South Konkan region of Maharashtra.